 5. Consider an FHA Mortgage

-In order to finance a house in Los Angeles after a bankruptcy, you may also need to consider other mortgage loan options.
+In order to finance a house in Riverside after a bankruptcy, you may also need to consider other mortgage loan options.
 There are several good reasons why you should consider an FHA mortgage.

 Industry pros explain: “The FHA understands that the recent economic downfall has created hardships for many Americans, and is therefore rather forgiving of bankruptcies in your credit history.
 If you can qualify for an FHA loan, this may be your best method of securing affordable home financing in a timely manner.